Many Men Don't Use Condoms

 - Why do you use condoms?

-- Do you wear condoms for STD prevention or to protect your partner from
+- Do you wear condoms for STD prevention or to protect your partner from pregnancy and disease?

 - Why don't you use condoms?

 - 80% reported that most people their age did not use condoms consistently.
 They also said that 61% of people their age had gonorrhea.